-If you would like to switch from our plan to: This is what you should do: Another Medicare health plan. • Enroll in the new Medicare health plan.
-You will automatically be disenrolled from Summit Health Premier + Rx (HMO-POS) when your new plan's coverage begins.
-Original Medicare with a separate Medicare prescription drug plan.
-Enroll in the new Medicare prescription drug plan.
-You will automatically be disenrolled from Summit Health Premier + Rx (HMO-POS) when your new plan's coverage begins.
-Original Medicare without a separate Medicare prescription drug plan.
+you would like to switch from our an to: This is what you should do: • Another Medicare health plan.
+You Sun oll in the new Medicare health plan. will automatically be disenrolled from mit Health Premier + Rx (HMO-POS) on your new plan's coverage begins. • Original Medicare with a separate Medicare prescription drug plan. plar You Sun oll in the new Medicare prescription drug a. will automatically be disenrolled from mit Health Premier + Rx (HMO-POS) en your new plan's coverage begins. • Original Medicare without a separate Medicare prescription drug plan.
 Note: If you disenroll from a Medicare prescription drug plan and go without creditable prescription drug coverage for 63 days or more in a row, you may have to pay a late enrollment penalty if you join a Medicare drug plan later.
 See Chapter 1, Section 5 for more information about the late enrollment penalty.
-Send us a written request to disenroll.
-Contact Customer Service if you need more information on how to do this (phone numbers are printed on the back cover of this booklet).
-You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
-TTY users should call 1-877-486-2048.
-You will be disenrolled from Summit Health Premier + Rx (HMO-POS) when your coverage in Original Medicare begins.
+Corinfo are You ME day TTY You Pres d us a written request to disenroll.
+Itact Customer Service if you need more ormation on how to do this (phone numbers printed on the back cover of this booklet).
+It can also contact Medicare, at 1-800-DICARE (1-800-633-4227), 24 hours a gray a week, and ask to be disenrolled.
+If users should call 1-877-486-2048.
+It will be disenrolled from Summit Health mier + Rx (HMO-POS) when your erage in Original Medicare begins.

-SECTION 4 Until your membership ends, you must keep getting your medical services and drugs through our plan
+SECTION 4 Until your membership ends, you must keep getting your medical services and drugs through our plan information on when your new coverage begins.)
+During this time, you must continue to get your medical care and prescription drugs through our plan.